A Finished Basement Adds Value to Your Home, Just Not In the Way You Think

 Even with the best of renovations, a basement is still a basement.
 Most buyers will see it as a “bonus” space, not a must-have in a home.
 High-end flooring isn’t necessary for the area, and can even backfire.
 “Don’t forget basements flood,” says Argianas.

-3. Install recessed lighting and exposed ceilings to create a light and airy space
+3. Install recessed lighting and highlight exposed ceilings

-Combat a lack of natural light in your basement by installing plenty of recessed lighting throughout the space.
-High quality LED lights can be discreetly installed under cabinets, and flush to the ceiling.
+Combat the lack of natural light in your basement by installing plenty of recessed lighting throughout the space.
+High-quality LED lights can be discreetly installed under cabinets and flush to the ceiling.

 If a drop ceiling leaves your basement feeling dark or cramped, opt for an open, industrial look.
 You can leave ducts, beams, and wiring exposed.
 Paint them a bright white to make the room look bigger.